Bad Road Conditions

 In cases like these, your car accident may be due to poor road conditions.
 These accidents are all too common, with nearly one-half of all fatal auto accidents occurring in the United States each year attributed to poorly designed or maintained roads.

 You could have a valid claim against the party responsible for maintaining the roads.
 Acting quickly is crucial to avoid missing important filing deadlines.
 New Mexico’s Tort Claims Act requires you to file a notice with the government agency within 90 days of your injury.
-The tenacious car accident lawyers at Parnall Law Firm, LLC can discuss your case and take immediate steps to protect your rights.
+The tenacious car accident lawyers at Parnall Law Firm can discuss your case and take immediate steps to protect your rights.

 Types of Bad Road Conditions